Jerbear28-spec/Network-Switch-Project/README.md

 <h2>Project Overview</h2>
-In this project, I will be using a managed network switch that supports "port-mirroring" to monitor all internet traffic that flows through my router in my home network.
-The traffic will be monitored on Windows 10 PC using the packet sniffing software, "Wireshark."
+In this project, all network traffic that flows through the router of a home network will be monitored using a managed network switch that supports "port-mirroring."
+The traffic will be monitored on a Windows 10 PC using the packet sniffing software, "Wireshark."
 This particular setup has various possible applications, mostly related to network security.<br />

 <h2>Visual Representation of Changes to Home Network Setup</h2>